May. 22, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 To broaden our views on the disorder, we need reliable information from various epidemiological studies.
-Epidemiology is a science aiming to examine patterns of disease occurrence in human populations and determinants of these patterns (55).
-Epidemiological studies tend to address causation and various public health issues.
+Epidemiology is a science aiming to examine patterns of disease occurrence in human populations and determinants of these patterns (57), and it aims to address causation and various public health issues.
 In this article, we will explore population frequency of headache as well as headache risk factors, comorbidities, course, and resultant disability.
 We will focus more on primary headache due to its higher prevalence and the availability of comprehensive studies.
 But first, we will address methodological factors to be considered when determining the epidemiology of headache.

-• Primary headaches are a common problem in the general population and 1 of the most common complaints in neurology clinics.
+• Primary headaches are a common problem in the general population and one of the most common complaints in neurology clinics.

 • Migraine has a prevalence of approximately 12% worldwide and contributes to around 40% to 50% of the overall headache burden.